aldenks/dokku-ffmpeg/README.md

 # dokku-ffmpeg

-Install ffmpeg from http://johnvansickle.com/ffmpeg/ into a dokku container.
+Install ffmpeg into a dokku container.

 This plugin is based on the pattern used by https://github.com/F4-Group/dokku-apt.